Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![Instinct-2X-768x432](img/Instinct-2X-768x432.jpeg)

 The Instinct 2X is a great value rugged watch with multi-band GNSS.
-It is not to be confused with the Instinct 2 which used a much less capable Sony GNSS chipset.
+The Instinct 2X should not be confused with the Instinct 2 which used a much less capable Sony GNSS chipset.
+The two main downsides of this watch are the low resolution display and the limited app availability.

-Price
+**Price**

 - £339.99 RRP, currently £285 on Amazon

-Size
+**Size**

 - 50 x 50 x 14.5 mm
 - custom, two-window design; 27 x 27 mm (1.1″ x 1.1″) MIP display, 176 x 176 pixels

-Battery
+**Battery**

-- Smartwatch: 40 days unlimited with solar
+- Smartwatch: 40 days; unlimited with solar
 - All Satellite Systems: 40 hours; 65 hours with solar
 - All Satellite Systems + Multi-Band: 27 hours; 36 hours with solar

-Links
+**Links**

 - [Press release](https://www.garmin.com/en-US/newsroom/press-release/outdoor/be-bold-with-the-rugged-new-instinct-2x-solar-from-garmin/)
 - [Product page](https://www.garmin.com/en-GB/p/884585)